Terri Fi 5 Released

 The Terra Fi 4 is a great all-around sandal that provides reliable performance in many different conditions.
 We believe that the neoprene padding and quick-drying materials make this sandal a stand-out option for watersports enthusiasts.

 Priced at $100, the Terra Fi is one of the more expensive sandals included in this review.
 Though, the materials and construction of this sandal are high quality and will last for years to come.
-For similar performance at a lower cost, take a look at the Teva Hurricane XLT 2.
+For a little less performance but half the cost, take a look at the Teva Original Universal.

 No matter the weather, these Tevas will get you where you need to go.